-This document describes the response plan for the Great Barrier Reef ... will enable GBRMPA to:
+This document describes the response plan for the Great Barrier Reef.
+This will enable GBRMPA to:

-- develop a system to forecast bleaching events - provide early warnings of a major bleaching event - measure the spatial extent and severity of bleaching exercises - assess the ecological impacts of bleaching events - involve the community in monitoring the health of the Great Larrier Reef - communicate and raise awareness about coral bleaching and climate change impacts on the Great Barrier Reef - provide information to evaluate the implications it could bleaching events for management policy and strategies.
+- develop a system to forecast bleaching events - provide early warnings of a major bleaching event - measure the spatial extent and severity of bleaching events - assess the ecological impacts of bleaching events - involve the community in monitoring the health of the Great Barrier Reef - communicate and raise awareness about coral bleaching and climate change impacts on the Great Barrier Reef - provide information to evaluate the implications of coral bleaching events for management policy and strategies.

-The response plan has been develored in conjunction with A Global Protocol for Assessment and Monitoring of Coral Bleaching (preparatory WWF, FishBase and GBRMPA) and A Reef Manager's Guide to Coral Bleaching can international collaborative effort led by the US Coral Reef Task Force and GBRMPA to max mise comparability and consistency with bleaching response plans in other regions.
-The response plan also links in with Great Barrier Reef tourism industry-based monitoring programmes such as Eye on the Reef and the marine monitoring component on the Reef Water Quality Protection Plan.
+The response plan has been developed in conjunction with A Global Protocol for Assessment and Monitoring of Coral Bleaching (prepared by WWF, FishBase and GBRMPA) and A Reef Manager's Guide to Coral Bleaching (an international collaborative effort led by the US Coral Reef Task Force and GBRMPA) to maximise comparability and consistency with bleaching response plans in other regions.
+The response plan also links in with Great Barrier Reef tourism industry-based monitoring programmes such as Eye on the Reef and the marine monitoring component of the Reef Water Quality Protection Plan.

-The response plan as three main components that feed into and are dependant on each other (Figure 2).
+The response plan has three main components that feed into and are dependent on each other (Figure 2).
 These are described in further detail in sections 3, 4 and 5: